jsiegenthaler/homebridge-eosstb/README.md

 ## Netflix and other special app channels ##
 Netflix is actually an app on the set-top box, and not a normal linear TV channel.
-It appears in the channel list on the TV, and can be added to favorites.
+It appears in the channel list on the TV, and can be added to favourites.
 However, it is not broadcast as a normal linear TV channel in the master channel list.
-Therefore the name cannot be determined from the profile favorite channel list, and the name appears as "Channel xxx" where xxx is the channel id.
+Therefore the name cannot be determined from the profile favourite channel list, and the name appears as "Channel xxx" where xxx is the channel id.
 Known channel ids for Netflix are:
 * Telenet Belgium: netflix
 * UPC Switzerland: SVO9690
 Add the channelId and the channelName to channelNames in the config, and then the proper name will appear.

 ## Set-Top Box KeyEvent Commands
 A collection of known key event commands that control the set-top box.
 You can use these to change the remote key mappings if you wish.
-Note that the standard Applye TV Remote is limited and does not provide buttons for all possible commands.
+Note that the standard Apple TV Remote is limited and does not provide buttons for all possible commands.

 * **MediaTopMenu**: Displays the top menu page (home page) on the TV, same as the **HOME** button on the set-top box remote